pid provided in this request (the returned value of the

 then Price.

-contains a list(s) of replacement product(s) full of
+grouped_prices contains a list(s) of replacement product(s) full of

 arrays of key value information pertaining to the shops where the

-value from the first product of the first group in the list
+total_price value from the first product of the first group in the list

 for the lowest available price from a recommended shop.

-list)
+grouped_prices list)

-may contain an object called price
+Theclaimed_product may contain an object called price.
+This

-contains an additional nested key again called price
+contains an additional nested key again called price (see Response

 sample below).
 This is not to be confused with replacement prices in the

-.
+following object grouped_prices.
 The Last Known Price is the most

 recent valid price that ValueChecker has stored for the Claimed Product.